AHP15/JavaScript-capstone/README.md

 # Movies App

-This a SPA website that display data about movies from an external API, created with ES6 and webpack
+This a SPA website that display data about movies from an external API, created with ES6 and webpack (this branch is for review)

 # Live Demo